davbree/smiling-paprika/content/pages/pricing.md

         actions_align: left
         actions_width: full-width
       - title: Family...
-        subtitle: For you and your family members
+        subtitle: For you and your family members...
         title_align: left
         content: |-
           ---